-Retail household operating expenditure has increased by £2.93m (10%) compared to the prior year.
-The increase can be explained by:
+Retail household operating expenditure has increased by $\pounds 1.22m$ (4%) compared to the prior year.
+The net increase can be explained by:

-- £0.67m (24%) decrease in debt management costs due to higher recharges to nonappointed activities and partial re-classification of costs as "Other Operating Expenditure". - £0.72m (9%) decrease in customer services costs due to re-classification of costs as "Other Operating Expenditure". - £4.14m (59%) increase in doubtful debts due to worsened collection rates. - £0.24m (17%) increase in meter reading costs due to an increase in the customer base for measured customers. - £0.57m (5%) increase in other operating expenditure.
+- £0.78m (36%) increase in debt management costs due increased usage of external debt recovery services to improve debt recovery. - £1.80m (25%) increase in customer services costs partly due to one off accounting accrual releases as well as some reclassification costs from Wholesale. - £2.90m (26%) decrease in doubtful debts due to improved collection rates, as the business places more attention and focus on customer cash collection rates. - £0.16m (9%) increase in meter reading costs due to an increase in the customer base for measured customers.

-- £0.01m (4%) decrease in other local authority and Cumulo rates. - £0.62m (147%) decrease in PU opex recharge.
+- £0.98m (11%) increase in other operating expenditure. - £0.06m (27%) decrease in other local authority and Cumulo rates. - £0.47m (236%) increase in PU opex recharge.